HakaruN/Power_ISACPU/README.md

 TODO:
-Fix LoadStore unit because it's not commiting to memory and not reading from memory and/or outputting to the reg writeback New memory controller
+Fix LoadStore unit because it's not commiting to memory and not reading from memory and/or outputting to the reg writeback Implement more test hanesses for the later pipeline stages (after reg file) New memory controller
 Expand functionality of the stall unit (allow load/stores to stall the CPU) Implement branch unit